Fellows 2023 & 2024

 Flora Mammana is a cultural activist working in the field of social and emancipatory transformations.
 This means experimenting with a plurality of ways of being together: 'My long-term goal is to activate the common land (Usi Civici) in our valley in a feminist and non-extractive way to prevent illegal privatization, for example through the further expansion of vine monocultures.'
 The Forno Vagabondo, one of Flora's projects - a mobile ‘social’ oven where baking bread becomes the setting for nurturing relationships and questioning our ways of living, eating and producing - also serves as a tool for activating and exploring the commons.
 Picture © Matteo PraMio.

 Love Ssega is a British-Ugandan musician, producer and performing artist.
 Ssega’s environmentally-focused artistic work was shown at United Nations COP26 and featured by The New York Times for Climate Forward.
 For Love Ssega, art practice contains the potential to change society for the better, because art can simultaneously be powerful, political, emotive and compassionate.
 Through his artistic work, he wants to call for nothing less than the collective salvation of the planet and the building of a just future.
+See a video of Ssegas performance here.
 Picture © Andy Paradiese.

 Verdiana Albano is a German-Angolan artist who currently lives and works in Frankfurt as well as Hamburg.
 She specializes in photography and sculpture.
 The projects and talks she organizes and participates in advocate for transparency, diversity and openness within the art scene.
 Her primary aim is to bridge cultures and disciplines, that is also what echoes in her artwork.
 Furthermore, she aims to establish an Afro-European Artist network, that serves both the exchange within the artists community and with society through art.
 It is meant to actively counteract discriminatory structures as well as to work for a common society across borders.
 Picture © Verdiana Albano.